Depositor Journey

 - Amount: Amount transferred, denominated in ETH

-Once the escrow is funded, an Exit Proposal transaction is created and signed by the Operator for the acceptance of the depositor.
-Seller receives a message via the webhook called: RFQTransferProposalReceived which contains the following:
+Once the Exit Proposal transaction is broadcasted, sellers receive a message via the webhook called: RFQTransferProposalReceived which contains the following:

 - Timestamp: Time of transaction